reedchen19/cyclegan_verasonics/README.md

     - Loads the DAGNetwork as a persistent variable,
     - Resizes the intensity data to 512x512 and passes the data through the DAGNetwork.
     - Displays the enhanced output image on a persistent MATLAB figure, allowing for real-time image enhancement on the Verasonics system.

+   These MATLAB functions called by the External Process object are located at:
+    - `verasonics/external_process/ml_filter_verasonics.m` displays only the output of the combined model
+    - `verasonics/external_process/ml_filter_verasonics_separate_stages.m` displays the input image, the output of the first stage U-Net, and the output of the second stage CycleGAN

 ---